-08 Aug When You Can’t Stop Doing Something That Causes Pain
+08 Aug When You Can’t Stop for Pain

 I have talked in previous blogs about taking care of yourself when you have pain by taking regular movement and rest breaks.
 However, we don’t always have this choice.
 And sometimes a situation has developed where doing something for only a short duration triggers the pain.
 You still have to get on and finish.
 What do you do then?
 Grit your teeth and bear the pain to get the task finished?

 How can we modify the way we do things to make them less pain provoking?